 This is a twist on the traditional subject project.
 It is suitable for creating projects on almost any subject e.g. animals, history or geography or any specific area within these broader subjects e.g. horses, The Romans or India.
 In this example, learners were investigating beetles.
-More importantly, it uses an e-tool designed for collaborative work and organising information.
+More importantly, it familiarises children with wikis, an e-tool designed for collaborative work that they can use over and over again.

 Start the lesson by talking about wikis.
-Explain that wikis are a collection of web pages built in a way that enables anyone who accesses them to contribute new information of their own and amend content already there.
+Explain that wiki is a collection of web pages built in a way that enables anyone who accesses them to contribute new information of their own and amend content already there.
 It is also the name of the software that enables us to create, edit and link the pages.
-Basically a wiki is an online tool for working collaboratively and sharing information.
+Basically a wiki is an on-line tool for working collaboratively and sharing information.

 Show your class some pages from Wikipedia and explain what it is - an encyclopaedia built by its users.
-If you like, show them a printed encyclopaedia and ask what they think the difference are and what the advantages and disadvantages are.
+If you like, show them a printed encyclopaedia and ask what they think the differences are and what the advantages and disadvantages are.
 Explore a Wikipedia page and click on all the buttons you don't normally use, such as the ones showing you the history of an entry.
 If the children are old enough, you could also use the opportunity to discuss the 'Wikileaks' story and whether there should be controls over what is published on the web.